The book provides a nice summary of economic events of the recent past (~50 years) and builds upon the case for the coming 10 years.

 At the time of the financial crisis, emerging markets take either the Keynesian view (of protecting the market) or the Hayekian view (of letting the market crash).
 But frontier economies, simply close the markets, Nigeria did that in 2008.
 The same happened with Pakistan and Argentina in 2009 (both limited their trading).
 Most information about these markets is available in the form of rumors.

 Sri Lanka looks promising since the LTTE issue is resolved and will hopefully get a peace dividend now.
-The same goes for Uganda and Mozambique

-even though its wish to have Chinese-style economic growth has failed due to its inability to handle foreign inflows properly and take harsh steps like China to build infrastructure.
-An attempt to jump too fast (Intel’s plant) has been an audacious attempt.
+The same goes for Uganda and Mozambique.
+Vietnam even though its wish to have Chinese-style economic growth has failed due to its inability to handle foreign inflows properly and take harsh steps like China to build infrastructure.
+An attempt to jump too fast ( Intel’s plant) has been an audacious attempt.
 The education system is still weak and government spending is fueling inflation.

 African countries suffer from poor infrastructure and are primarily commodity exporters but (at least) the emergence of democracy and the end of civil wars has given some hope.
-Nigeria has shown promise due to its strong leader (Jonathan) and stable government.

 The Middle East suffers from subsidies (people are paid instead of being taxed).
-Saudi Arabian officials believe “it’s cheaper to provide subsidy than to build public transport” and the country still imports refined gasoline since it has no refineries.
+Saudi Arabia n officials believe “it’s cheaper to provide subsidy than to build public transport” and the country still imports refined gasoline since it has no refineries.
 Qatar has the world’s highest per capita income (~100, 000 $ per annum) and still has had gas reserves for about two centuries.
 While nations are emphasizing oil funds and education (for the future), the citizens have become lazy due to subsidies which is evident due to the large army of ex-pat consultants who do everything for them.
 Investing in these markets is dangerous due to opaque books, murky rules, and too few good companies.
 Interestingly, none of these countries are susceptible to Dutch disease (due to a complete lack of exports in the first place).

-Commodities have lost price for ~200 years but have seen a sudden upswing in the past 10 years.
+Predictions for coming years Commodities have lost price for ~200 years but have seen a sudden upswing in the past 10 years.
 The fear of Chinese manufacturing surging commodities is overhyped since overall manufacturing is shrinking.
 Low-interest rates provide cheap money and thus, encourage investment in items based on scarcity (gold, oil, etc.) rather than productivity and thus, is fueling commodity speculations.
 Food prices might increase in the short run but should go down in long run (due to population stabilization) and a lot of countries in emerging and the frontier world still have ample room to improve productivity.
 Further, rising prices of gold and oil fuel further investment into their mining/exploration.
 The eventual crash in prices of commodities is evident and is commodity.com (similar to .com of 2000).
-The strength of the USA lies in its strong R&D, especially in software companies.
-Japanese companies are more inward-looking (eg. mobile payments were started in 2004 in Japan but no Japanese company launched it globally).

 The Third Coming

+The phrase Emerging markets is pretty new from an investment standpoint.
 Its first phase was from 1987 to 1994 followed by a dip from 1994 to 2002.
 The second coming was from 2003 to 2007.
 The third phase started in 2009 when markets are going to return smaller gains and smaller boom-bust cycles (~3 years).
 The breakout nations could be

-1. The Czech Republic and South Korea – in 20,000 to 25,000 $ income range
+- The Czech Republic and South Korea - in 20,000 to 25,000 $ income range

-2. Turkey – in the 10,000 to 15,000 income range
+- Turkey - in the 10,000 to 15,000 income range

-3. Thailand – in the 5,000 to 10,000 income range
+- Thailand - in the 5,000 to 10,000 income range

-4. China, Malaysia, Sri Lanka, and Nigeria – in the under-5000 income range
+- China, Malaysia, Sri Lanka, and Nigeria - in the under-5000 income range

 Inflation is expected to go down (in emerging markets) in the coming years.
 The increased integration of the global supply chain implies a strong correlation in economies and hence, more volatility.
 BRICS will not be able to come out as single political clout due to conflicting economic interests.